jvalue/jayvee/rfc/0002-mobility-extension.md

 ```

 ### io-datatype Table *(Requires minor change)*
 The io-datatype `Table` should be adapted, to store its name to be able to handle multiple tables as input later in an DB-Loader.
+This leads also to a minor change in the LayoutValidator and the example to process the additional attribute `tableName`.
 ```
 export interface Table {
   tableName: string;